 Who can participate in this study?

-Women between 18 and 45 years of age who have vulvodynia pain and are not pregnant or in menopause may qualify.
+Women 18 years of age or over who have vulvodynia pain and are not pregnant may qualify.

 Who runs the study?